Luminark-Labs/SmartKar/README.md

 # 🚗 SmartKar

-smartKar is a mobile application that notifies drivers when traffic lights turn green, inspired by Tesla's feature.
+SmartKar is a mobile application that notifies drivers when traffic lights turn green, inspired by Tesla's feature.
 This project aims to enhance driving experience and safety by reducing distraction and improving traffic flow.

 ## Motivation 💪